skjerdal/My-personal-bento-website/README.md

 A modern, responsive personal website built with Astro and Vue.js that features a dynamic bento grid layout.
 The website is designed to be as dynamic as possible, with all content managed through a centralized data file that mimics a JSON response from a database.

+## 🌟 Create Your Own Version

+**This project is designed to be easily customizable!** Feel free to fork this repository and create your own personal website.
+The entire content is managed through a single data file (`src/data/cardContent.ts`), making it simple to replace my information with yours.

+### Quick Start for Your Own Site:
+1. **Fork this repository** to your GitHub account
+2. **Clone your fork** locally
+3. **Update `src/data/cardContent.ts`** with your personal information
+4. **Replace images** in the `public/` folder with your own
+5. **Customize colors** and styling to match your preferences
+6. **Deploy** to Vercel, Netlify, or your preferred hosting platform

+The modular design means you can easily add, remove, or modify cards to showcase exactly what you want.
+Whether you're a developer, designer, or any other professional, this template can be adapted to tell your unique story.

 ## 🎯 Key Features

 - **Dynamic Bento Grid Layout**: Responsive grid system that adapts to different screen sizes